Counting Words, Text or Phrases in Excel

 - Go back to the Word Count worksheet and copy and paste columns D and E into columns G and H.

-- Next select PivotTable Tools/ Options/ Sort and sort the PivotTable in descending order by the count of the phrases in column H.
+- Next use PivotTable Tools/ Options/ or PivotTable Analyze to sort the PivotTable in descending order by the count of the phrases in column H.

 Note: Due to limitations within Microsoft Office, if you add 4 or more PivotTables to a single spreadsheet, Excel will crash.